 When a sentence contains excessive coordinating conjunctions, it is advisable to break them using a full stop and to start a new sentence.
 Also, try to avoid a sentence plagued with commas (Where to use commas) as well as sentences starting with qualifiers.

 Before you begin to write, start by reading through your note and sources, identify text that is worth quoting or paraphrasing.
 Also, come up with a detailed outline and make sure all the information needed for a proper citation is available.
 Ultimately, decent planning will lead to an accurate write-up.

 Follow a specific format

 When writing an academic or scientific paper, be sure to determine the format required for the type of paper you are writing.
 Plus, be sure to follow the format to its last detail.
 Each format describes how numbering, citation, references, and so on are done.

 When writing, much focus should be placed on the audience of the paper.
 Try to tailor the write-up to your reader.
 Before writing your paper, find answers to the following questions, who are your audience?
 Are they experienced in the subject of matter?
 How strong is their understanding of the subject matter?
 What is likely to be their attitude towards the paper?
 Are they interested in the paper?
 Getting the right answer to this question can lead to an accurate write-up.

 People tend to remember the beginning and end of something.
 Therefore, if you wish for your paper to have the highest impact possible, make sure you have a compelling opening paragraph.
 Plus, make sure your conclusion and recommendation are at the end of the paper.

-- Avoid the use of slangs, jargon, and contraction
+Avoid the use of slang, jargon, and contraction

 It is important when aiming to write accurately to eliminate unnecessary words and use clear and direct words.
 Being formal does not necessarily translate to overly wordy and complex, as complex writing makes it harder for readers to understand you.
 Therefore, it is important to make your writing as clear, direct, and concise as possible.